-Housing check-in is the Monday before the program starts and check-out is the Saturday after the program ends.
+Housing check-in is the Monday before the program starts; check-out is the Saturday after the program ends.
 Full payment is required when you submit your application.
 All housing accommodations are suite style and have shared bedrooms.
-Due to the structure of our suites, married or co-ed rooms are not available.
+Because of the structure of our suites, married or co-ed rooms are not available.
 Space is limited.
 The deadline to apply for guaranteed housing is April 1.

-Cancel up to by 4 weeks prior to check-in: 100% refund; Cancel 3 weeks prior to check-in: 50% refund; Cancel 2 weeks or less prior to check-in or after the program begins: no refund
+Cancel up to four weeks prior to check-in: 100% refund; cancel three weeks prior to check-in: 50% refund; cancel two weeks or less prior to check-in or after the program begins: no refund.